hpclab/fast-approximate-filtering/README.md

 * Franco Maria Nardini, Roberto Trani, Rossano Venturini, _"Fast Approximate Filtering of Search Results Sorted by Attribute"_, ACM SIGIR 2019.

+In addition to the strategies used in the paper above, we add here an optimized version of the topk pruning, which came out just after the publication to SIGIR.
+This optimized version of the topk is slightly faster (in practice) than the previous one, but suffer of the same weak performance guarantees.

 Building the code
 -----------------